bluedata-katacoda/katacoda-scenarios/Hello World Image/step4.md

 `cd solutions/ImageSamples/helloWorld-auto`{{execute}}

+Execute the below command to list all the files and folders

 `ls -R`{{execute}}

-Make sure that the appconfig/index.html, helloworld-app.wb, helloworld-logo.png and image/centos/Dockerfile are present
+Make sure that you see the following files or directories: appconfig/index.html,<br>
+helloworld-app.wb,<br>
+helloworld-logo.png<br>
+image/centos/Dockerfile